oxshbm/AvaScanAI/README.md

 ## 🚀 How AvaScanAI Works

-AvaScanAI transforms complex blockchain data into actionable business intelligence by leveraging:
+AvaScanAI transforms complex blockchain data into actionable business intelligence by leveraging

 1. **OpenAI GPT-4** for intelligent transaction analysis
 2. **Avalanche C-Chain** for real-time gas tracking and network metrics